Man at desk using notes to plan website content

 • Most people don’t enjoy writing.

-• It is difficult to write for your customer/site visitors instead of yourself.
+• It is difficult to write for your customers or site visitors rather than for yourself.
 It is not about you!

 • You need lots of content.